javapagar/pip_install_clase/README.md

 ## Description

 This library has been designed to optimize the first steps of a data science project.
 It contains functions that simplify data cleaning and data visualization.
-Mainly, Pythoneers will help you to choose the best machine learning model for your data.
+Mainly, Pythoneer will help you to choose the best machine learning model for your data.

 ***

 ## Install

-To install the full library write on your console: *pip install pythoneers*
+To install the full library write on your console: *pip install pythoneer*

 ***